A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ## 4. Complete the A-NZ eInvoicing security questionnaire

 We will require you to complete the A-NZ eInvoicing security questionnaire to confirm the existence of appropriate security controls.
 The security control requirements include:

-•	Self-assessment or independent audit against ISO/IEC 27001 or ASD/NZ ISM, including suitable evidence for the following controls: o	Encryption key management o	Network segregation o	Audit logging o	Patch and vulnerability management program o	Information security awareness, education and training o	Physical and environmental security o	Operational procedures and responsibility o	System acquisition, development and maintenance – including secure coding practices o	System access control o	Personnel security o	Backup
+Self-assessment or independent audit against ISO/IEC 27001 or ASD/NZ ISM, including suitable evidence for the following controls:
+- Encryption key management
+- Network segregation
+- Audit logging
+- Patch and vulnerability management program
+- Information security awareness, education and training
+- Physical and environmental security
+- Operational procedures and responsibility
+- System acquisition, development and maintenance – including secure coding practices
+- System access control
+- Personnel security
+- Backup
-•	Encryption in transit (Access Points only).
+Encryption in transit (Access Points only).
-•	Encryption at rest.
+Encryption at rest.
-•	Security monitoring practices.
+Security monitoring practices.
-•	Multifactor authentication (Access Points only).
+Multifactor authentication (Access Points only).

 ## 5. Interoperability testing